sushantk08/scraper-entity-resolution/README.md

 One limit on all of it: the 20 splits resample one fixed candidate table.
 That establishes an effect is not split luck.
 It cannot establish it is not this dataset.
+The same limit applies to `sweep.py` on the generated benchmark.

 ## Things I am not going to overclaim

+- **The headline F1 is 0.992, not 0.997.** The lower figure is the median of 20
+  splits and the higher one is a single split that happens to sit near the top of that range.
+The same correction applies to the threshold-only configuration, whose 0.986 has a median of 0.964 behind it.
+Nothing was cherry-picked and the numbers were still flattered, which is the whole reason the sweep exists.
-- **That precision figure is 0 false positives out of 173 accepted pairs.**
-  `decide.py` computes and prints the Clopper-Pearson floor rather than letting me write one by hand: the defensible claim is **>= 0.983**, not 1.000.
+- **That 1.000 precision is 0 false positives out of about 173 accepted pairs on one split.** `decide.py` computes and prints the Clopper-Pearson floor rather than letting me write one by hand: the defensible claim from a single split is **>= 0.983**.
+Across 20 splits the policy produced 0 false positives in most and never more than 1, which is stronger evidence than the interval, and still not a licence to write 1.000 unqualified.
-- **`mutually-best` bought nothing on the generated benchmark** - identical to best-partner on every figure.
-It was kept as a measured negative result rather than deleted, and on Abt-Buy it turned out to be the best policy in the file.
-A negative result belongs to the data it was measured on.
+- **The claim that mutually-best "bought nothing" on the generated benchmark was wrong and is retracted.** It came from one split on which the two policies produced identical output.
+It stood in this README for some time and shaped an argument in the Abt-Buy section that has also been withdrawn.
 - **The 0.915 on Abt-Buy is not comparable to published numbers**, and is not quoted as though it were.
 The comparable figure is **0.702**, for the structural reason given in that section.
-- **The volume veto also buys nothing once one-to-one assignment is in place.**
-  Zero changed decisions.
-It earns its place only on the threshold-only configuration, and that is what the tables say.
+- **The volume veto buying nothing once one-to-one assignment is in place is a single-split result that has not been re-tested.** It is the neighbour of the claim that just turned out to be an artefact, measured on the same split, and it should be read as an open question rather than a finding.
+- **Entity exactness above is scored on held-out right records only.** The `resolve.py` run prints a whole-database figure - 989 of 1000 entities exact - which includes the training fold and is therefore flattered.
+The banded table uses the held-out figure, 0.987, so it can sit beside the pair metrics.
+- **Closure never helping is a result about this data.** 1,630 implied merges and zero correct is a strong finding on a benchmark whose duplicates come in pairs.
+  A catalogue with genuine triples - three retailers listing one book - is exactly where closure would earn its keep, and this benchmark contains none.
 - **The generated benchmark is generated, not human-labelled.** `perturb.py` writes both the noise and the labels, and book titles are long enough that a corrupted copy is still far from any other book.
 Real catalogues are harder.
-  **0.889 (title features only) is the number I would expect to survive contact with real data, not 0.986** - and Abt-Buy's 0.702 is evidence for exactly that.
+  **0.889 (title features only) is the number I would expect to survive contact with real data, not 0.992** - and Abt-Buy's 0.702 is evidence for exactly that.
 - **One-to-one matching is an assumption the generated data satisfies by construction.** A real catalogue can carry two legitimate editions of the same book.
 Abt-Buy shows the cost: a measured ceiling of 0.995.